The Best Underground 60's Sounds 2

 Bonnie & Clyde - Serge Gainsbourg & Brigitte Bardot (1967)

 Do we all feel the Serge?
 Dunno.
 But periodically, I do.
 Elisa, Initials BB, Qui est in, qui est out.
 Cool AF, is our Monsieur Gainsbourg.
 And Brigitte Bardot?
-This duo is hypnotic, with a an understated driving beat, falsetto cuckoos throughout, it draws you in and makes you think, why is this not more fasmous in the Anglo world.
+This duo is hypnotic, with a an understated driving beat, falsetto cuckoos throughout, it draws you in and makes you think, why is this not more famous in the Anglo world.
 Clearly, I’m preaching to the choir in France but elsewhere, it’s a cult classic at best and a worthy and mighty entrant to this list.
 And yes, neither of them can sing that well.
 Cela n’a pas d’importance.

 Maybe I Know - Lesley Gore (1964)